Jul 6, 2026

 • NOW's 30+ years of in-house QC is among the most consistent in the industry

-• Plain type I/III with no added sugar or sweeteners — double a scoop to hit 20 g cheaply
+• Plain type I/III with no added sugar or sweeteners — double a serving to hit the full 20 g

 Cons